vordonez6/shaping-quantum/content/braids/index.md

 \\(\sigma\_{1}\sigma\_{3}\\) down and up, respectively.
 Likewise, to show
 \\(\sigma\_{3}\sigma\_{1} = \sigma\_{1}\sigma\_{3}\\), we can squeeze the first twist
 and second twist in \\(\sigma\_{3}\sigma\_{1}\\) up and down, respectively.
-Now we will look at the second type of relation on the next page in Figure 3.2.2.
+Now we will look at the second type of relation in the figure below.

 <div class="centered_image">
 {{< paige/figure caption="Second Braid Relation" >}}